1upses/Minecraft-SMP-template/README.md

 - To stop the server -> type ```stop``` in the console
 - Take a look on how to use [ChestShop](https://youtu.be/Zap3snBb5Fw) and [Blocklocker](https://youtu.be/EaCHTiPNGiQ)
 - Regularly run the ```update_files.py``` script to stay up to date, make sure the server is closed before doing so

+There are plenty of existing resources online to help you with deploying your server

 If you want to modify the plugins, you can do so by editing ```settings.json```, deleting the plugins in the plugins folder, and running the ```update_files.py``` script again